facebook/react-native-website/docs/linking.md

 > As of iOS 9, your app needs to provide the `LSApplicationQueriesSchemes` key inside `Info.plist` or canOpenURL will always return false.

+However, be careful as this method has limitations on iOS 9+.
+From [the official Apple documentation](https://developer.apple.com/documentation/uikit/uiapplication/1622952-canopenurl):
+> If your app is linked against an earlier version of iOS but is running in iOS 9.0 or later, you can call this method up to 50 times.
+After reaching that limit, subsequent calls always return false.
+If the user reinstalls or upgrades the app, iOS resets the limit.

 ---

 ### `openSettings()`